Learn-React-With-Harshi/.github/profile/README.md

 I'm Harshitha and I worked as a front-end developer :woman_technologist: in Bangalore (India) for 3 years before moving to Amsterdam (Netherlands).

 I took a conscious decision of taking a break from my career to spend time and energy on myself and my family.
-Currently, I am stay-at-home-mom :breast_feeding: (on a career break for 3 years now), taking care of my toddler :family_man_woman_girl: and slowly rebooting myself to bounce back to work.
+Currently, I am full-time parent :breast_feeding: (on a career break for 3 years now), taking care of my toddler :family_man_woman_girl: and slowly rebooting myself to bounce back to work.

 It's never too late to restart our careers.
 I am ready to start it all again with a strong foundation.
 In my career reboot 2.0 journey, I am revising all the front-end core skills like javascript, CSS, HTML, and other libraries.
 There are a lot of new features to catch up on that were released in the meantime.
 Learning `react` was on top of my list.
 I am glad that I got the opportunity to learn React from Akshay Saini himself in the live course, who is the founder of Namaste Javascript youtube channel, which delivers clear explanations for all core-js concepts.